Our Immigration Areas of Focus

 Under U.S. immigration laws, U.S. citizens and permanent residents may file for certain relatives who qualify to immigrate to the United States.
 Generally, the U.S. citizen or permanent resident starts this process by filing a Petition for Alien Relative with United States Citizenship & Immigration Services.

 Certain other special situations can make a person eligible for permanent residence or citizenship, including being a victim of domestic violence, entering the United States with a K visa as the fiancé(e) of a United States citizen, being born to a foreign diplomat in the United States, being a widow or widower of a U.S. citizen, or being the parent, spouse, or child of someone who is serving or has served in the US Armed Forces, even if the military member has died in service.
 We can help you decide which path is best for you.

 If You Have Been Initially Denied

 Do not be discouraged if you have filed for a family visa and have been denied.
 Sometimes we can re-file the paperwork and cure the problem.
 A prior attorney may have made errors in submitting the paperwork, information may have been accidentally omitted, or a deadline may have been missed.
-We can spot these types of errors and let you know whether the problem can be resolved.
-That is why making sure your case is handled by an experienced family visa immigration lawyer is so important to the success of your petition.
+We can spot these types of problems and let you know whether the problem can be resolved.
+That is why making sure your case is handled by an experienced family visa immigration lawyer is important to the success of your petition.